loiccoyle/phomo/README.md

 `phomo` lets you create [photographic mosaics](https://en.wikipedia.org/wiki/Photographic_mosaic).
 It arranges the tile images to best recreate a master image.
 To achieve this, `phomo` computes a distance matrix between all the tiles and the master image regions, looking not just at the average colour but the norm of the colour distributions differences.
-Once this distance matrix is computed, each tile is assigned to the region of the master with the smallest distance between the colour distributions.
+Once this distance matrix is computed, each tile is assigned to the optimal master image region by solving the linear sum assignment problem.

 ## 📦 Installation